Abimbola Alao: Biography

-She is the author of Dear Toriola, Let's Talk About Perimenopause (2019), Trickster Tales for Telling (2016), How to Enhance Your Storytelling With Music (2016),The Legendary Weaver: New Edition, a young-adult fiction book (2003 and 2011), and The Goshen Principle: A Shelter in the Time of Storm (2010).
-She has also written numerous poems, short stories and plays.
+Abimbola is the author of several acclaimed books, including Desert Haiku (2023), Dear Toriola, Let's Talk About Perimenopause (2019), Trickster Tales for Telling (2016), How to Enhance Your Storytelling With Music (2016),The Legendary Weaver: New Edition (2003 and 2011), and The Goshen Principle: A Shelter in the Time of Storm (2010).
+Her creative works extend beyond books, with poems, short stories, and plays to her credit.
 In 2008, her short play, 'Legal Stuff', won the BBC and Royal Court Theatre '24 Degrees' Writing Competition.

-In 2011–2012, she wrote a collection of fables for KidsOut World Stories; this project won the 2013 Talk Talk Digital Heroes award for the East of England.
+Her dedication to storytelling also extends to her role in developing a collection of fables for KidsOut World Stories, a project that won the 2013 Talk Talk Digital Heroes award for the East of England.

-She is a children's book translator and her work includes translation of the classics: 'Hansel and Gretel', 'The Little Red Hen and the Grain of Wheat' and several other books, published by Mantra Lingua publishers.
+Her contributions to children's literature are equally significant, particularly as a translator.
+Abimbola has translated several classic children's stories, including: 'Hansel and Gretel', 'The Little Red Hen and the Grain of Wheat' and several other books, published by Mantra Lingua publishers.

-Abimbola was a tutor at the Institute of Education, University of Plymouth, from 2003 to 2007.
+Abimbola’s teaching career began at the Institute of Education, University of Plymouth, where she was a tutor from 2003 to 2007.
 In 2007, she was appointed as a lecturer in creative writing at the University of St Mark & St John (MARJON), Plymouth, where she taught for 11 years.
-A recipient of Plymouth's 2017 Mayflower Scholarship, she started her research in the UK, where she explored the influence of psychosocial intervention for dementia.
-She is currently a researcher at University of Lapland, Lapin yliopisto in Finland.
-Her research focuses on the prevalence of Frontotemporal Dementia in BME communities in the UK, and how to raise awareness of FTD for early diagnosis.
+During this time, she received the prestigious Mayflower Scholarship in 2017, which supported her ongoing research into the efficacy of psychosocial interventions in dementia care.

-Abimbola is a visiting lecturer and lead provider of 'StoryWeavers for Dementia', a Special Study Unit (SSU) in Medical Humanities, at the Peninsula School of Medicine and Dentistry, Plymouth.
-The program, developed by Abimbola, explores non-pharmacological approach to dementia care.
-It is offered to people who live with various forms of dementia.
-In 2015, Abimbola collaborated with the Alzheimer's Society to run a 12-week project with service users in memory cafes.
-This culminated in an anthology titled, 'Narrative Adventures from Plymouth Memory Cafes'.
-In January 2014, Stoke Damerel College in Plymouth participated in StoryWeavers for Dementia; the school won the Prime Minister's Dementia Friendly Award: Schools Category in May 2014.
+Abimbola’s research interests and passion for dementia care culminated in the creation of the "StoryWeavers for Dementia" program.
+From 2016 to 2023, she served as a visiting lecturer at the Peninsula School of Medicine and Dentistry, Plymouth, where she led a Special Study Unit (SSU) in Medical Humanities.
+This innovative program explores non-pharmacological approaches to dementia care, offering support to individuals living with various forms of dementia.

+In 2015, in collaboration with the Alzheimer’s Society, Abimbola led a 12-week project in Plymouth’s memory cafes, resulting in the anthology ‘Narrative Adventures from Plymouth Memory Cafes’.
+Abimbola’s efforts to bridge the gap between psychosocial interventions and dementia care earned her further recognition in 2014, when Stoke Damerel College, which participated in her StoryWeavers program, won the Prime Minister's Dementia Friendly Award in the Schools Category.

+A regular guest on BBC Radio Devon, Abimbola continues to share her expertise and experiences in dementia care, creative writing, and storytelling, making significant contributions to both the academic and healthcare communities.